Wild Turkey Management Program

 The FWC conducts an annual survey after spring turkey season to get a better understanding of turkey hunter satisfaction, effort and success.
-See the results of the 2020 Annual Wild Turkey Hunting Status Report.
+See the following survey results:

 Photo courtesy of Nathaniel Lemmon.

 Every year from June 1 to Aug.
-31, the FWC encourages everyone to report all wild turkeys sightings in Florida.
-This information provides more insight about annual nesting success, brood survival, and distribution and abundance of wild turkeys.
+31, the FWC encourages everyone to report all wild turkey sightings in Florida.
+This information provides more insight about annual nesting success, brood survival, and the distribution and abundance of wild turkeys.